andrewjw/site/_drafts/office-based-osmosis.md

 go back to the office where we get this for free?

 At the time of writing the pandemic is very much not over, and the Omicron variant is rearing its ugly head, so returning to the office is not desirable for everyone.
-But probably more importantly, it's pretty clear that hybrid, or even fully remote teams are going to the default in the future, rather than the exception.
-Whether it's just someone who works in another country, or the whole team who are remote there is likely to some degree of remote working, and for a hybrid team the lack of office based osmosis is more of a risk than for fully remote teams.
+But probably more importantly, it's pretty clear that hybrid or even fully remote, teams are going to the default in the future, rather than the exception.
+Whether it's just someone who works in another country or the whole team who are remote there is likely to be some degree of remote working, and for a hybrid team, the lack of office-based osmosis is more of a risk than for fully remote teams.

-With a fully remote team everyone is in the same boat.
-No-one is getting the in-person benefits, so everyone needs to make an effort to compensate.
-With a hybrid team some people will be benefiting so and it's easy for them to forget that remote workers are missing out.
-In a hybrid team it's cructial that everyone makes an effort to include all team members in discussions and knowledge sharing.
+With a fully remote team, everyone is in the same boat.
+No one is getting the in-person benefits, so everyone needs to make an effort to compensate.
+With a hybrid team, some people will be benefiting so it's easy for them to forget that remote workers are missing out.
+In a hybrid team, it's crucial that everyone makes an effort to include all team members in discussions and knowledge sharing.
 While the team lead can share information, that should be a last resort and it's the whole team's responsibility to ensure that everyone is included.

 Despite some of the challenges of remote working, and remote leadership, this is now my preferred way of working.
-It's certainly been a steep learning curve, but with some focus and effort feel it's possible to get the best of both worlds.
+It's certainly been a steep learning curve, but with some focus and effort I feel it's possible to get the best of both worlds.
 Do you have any tips for sharing knowledge while working remotely?
 Let me know in the comments below.